 To see all conversion reports, navigate to Conversion tracking and then click on the specific conversion report you want to see in details.
-Conversion reports present you with a summary of the interactions your contacts have with your website, as well as with specific touchpoints you track or define.
-Most importantly, you can examine the current progress of conversion rates – how many contacts have converted for the timeframe of the conversion tracking and compare the current and historical average rates.
+Conversion reports present you with a summary of the interactions your visitors have with your website, as well as with specific touchpoints you track or define.
+Most importantly, you can examine the current progress of conversion rates – how many visitors and contacts completed the conversion event in the conversion window and compare the current and historical average rates.

-On the top of the screen, click the View conditions link to see a summary of the conversion definition – what are the conversion criteria and what the conversion tracking timeframe is.
-You can also edit the definition of this report or delete it altogether.
+On the top of the screen, click the View definition link to see a summary of the conversion definition – what are the conversion events and the tracked segment and how big is the window.
+You can also edit the definition of this conversion or delete it altogether.
+In addition, you can see which user defined or modified the definition.

 The most important conversion metrics in the report are conversion rate and unique conversions.
-For more details, see Contacts and conversions.
+For more details, see Visitors and conversions.

 The Top touchpoints report gives you an overview of all touchpoints, both tracked and auto-discovered, with attribution to the specific conversion.
 For more information, see Track touchpoints and measure attributions.